MIT Concrete Sustainability Hub

 Why study concrete sustainability?

 More concrete is produced than any other material on Earth.
 In the foreseeable future, there is no other material that can replace concrete to meet our societies’ needs for housing, shelter, schools, and infrastructure.
-Concrete is produced from abundant raw materials locally available almost everywhere on earth.
 It is an inexpensive construction material with a relatively small environmental footprint, but its attractive properties have lead to massive use that contributes approximately 5% of global CO2 production.

 News